Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-build-anti-loop-systems-for-rp-bots.md

 ---

-# 22. Example Of A Strong General Anti-Loop Module
+# 23. Example of a Strong General Anti-Loop Module

-This is the kind of generic anti-loop module I would use as a strong base for many RP bots:
+The following is the kind of general anti-loop module I would use as a solid foundation for many RP bots.

 [ANTI_LOOP]

 Forbidden repetition:
 - repetitive questioning
 - circular disagreements